Euphrasiologist/tidk_paper/src/README.md

 Generated data is in the `../data` directory and images are placed in the `../img` directory. `run.bash` creates Figure 1A.

-Figure 1B was created by manually extracting the first 100bp of chromosome 1.
+Figure 1B was created by extracting the first 100bp of chromosome 1 (see `run.bash`; the extracted base pairs are in `../data/first_100bp_chrom_1.fa` - you will need to generate this yourself).
 The base pairs are directly embedded into the HTML.
 View Figure 1B by opening `./figure1B.html`.

 ## Complexity